-Chemonics Iraq seeks applications from qualified candidates for multiple positions of Field Program Assistant (FPA) for a USAID sponsored project.
+Chemonics Iraq seeks applications from qualified candidates for multiple positions of Field Program Coordinator (FPC) for a USAID sponsored project.
 One position will be based in Anbar, one position in Mosul, and one position in Sinjar.
-The FPA will play a key role in identifying potential program partners and grant concepts, developing grant ideas, overseeing implementation, and monitoring of grantee performance.
+The FPC will play a key role in identifying potential program partners and grant concepts, developing grant ideas, overseeing implementation, and monitoring of grantee performance.

 Locations: Anbar, Mosul, Sinjar

 Help the Program Development Officer (PDO) to identify potential grantees and develop written grant proposals and reports

 Provide weekly situational program reports to be reviewed and approved by the PDO, that address social, political, and economic developments in the FPC’s area.

 Work with the Grant Manager and Assistant to define grant implementation strategies and budgets as needed.